ClearBlade/native-libraries/crypto.md

 ## crypto.digest(encodingType)

 Calculates the digest of all of the passed data to be hashed.
-The encoding can be "binary","base64" or "hex".
+The encoding can be binary, base64, or hex.

 **Example:**
 ~~~javascript